-Changes in the fair value of all derivative financial instruments that are not in a hedging relationship are recognised in the Income Statement within finance expense as they arise.
+Changes in the fair value of all derivative financial instruments are recognised in the Income Statement within finance expense as they arise.

-Fair value
+Fair values

 IFRS 13 provides clarity around the methodology for measuring fair value.
-The Group applies the definition of fair value on the basis of an 'exit price' notion and uses a 'fair value hierarchy', which results in a market-based, rather than an entity specific, measurement.
+The Group applies the definition of fair value on the basis of an 'exit price' notion and uses a 'fair value hierarchy', which results in a market-based, rather than entity-specific, measurement.